2018 CES VR: Still Waiting for the Cool

 Once you are inside VR you forget how ridiculous you look to people in the real world.
 2018 CES VR didn’t make this any better, in some ways, it made it worse.

 Contact CI’s haptic glove prototype looked like something right from a Star Trek Borg assembly kit.
 The dangling wires and conduits did little to assuage the fear of nerd-purity from the VR canon.
 That said, if you are in a virtual world, you probably want to touch stuff, and that’s their promise.
-Feedback to make virtual stuff start to feel real.
-Important not only for quest games, but also for design work.
+Feedback to make virtual stuff starts to feel real.
+Important not only for games but also for design work.